Volkswagen e-up! hatchback review

-The all-electric Volkswagen e-up! city car looks fairly similar to the petrol powered up! hatchback, only being distinguishable by some blue exterior trim and a set of C-shaped LED daytime running lights.
-Now in its second-generation, the latest iteration of the e-up! boasts a new battery pack with nearly double the capacity of the old model, while still occupying the same amount of physical space.
+The all-electric Volkswagen e-up! city car looks fairly similar to the petrol powered up! hatchback, with only some blue exterior trim and a set of C-shaped LED daytime running lights to set it apart.
+After a big update in 2019, the latest iteration of the e-up! boasts a new battery pack with nearly double the capacity of the old model, while still occupying the same amount of physical space.

-As a pure-electric car in this price range, the e-up! is a rival to its similar looking VW Group, the Skoda Citigo-e iV and SEAT Mii electric.
-It also competes with Smart’s EQ ForTwo and EQ ForFour models, as well as Renault ZOE and Renault Twizy.
+The e-up! is one third of a trio of cars, as it shares most of its parts with the SEAT Mii Electric and the sold-out Skoda Citigo-e iV.
+It also competes with Smart’s EQ ForTwo and EQ ForFour models, as well as the Renault ZOE and MINI Electric.
 The compact dimensions mean the e-up! feels at ease on crowded city streets.

 Business users stand to benefit from a far lower emissions-linked Benefit-in-Kind (BiK) tax bracket than would apply to a similarly priced petrol or diesel car, and this means big savings in company-car tax that may make the e-up!’s diminutive size a compromise worth making.

 In the race away from the urban traffic lights, the e-up! feels rather nippier than its 11.9-second claimed 0-62mph time suggests.
 In other respects, the electric Volkswagen provides the same eager, alert feel behind the wheel as any other up!, and is more responsive and agile than the Renault ZOE.